Skip to main content

 Indigenous guides ensure safety and respect for guests, bears, and the environment with boat access into sacred spaces just outside the rush of modern life.

-• The Great Gears of the Pacific Northwest
+The Great Bears of the Pacific Northwest

 Seeing the great bears of the Pacific Northwest is not an everyday occurrence for most and the essential BC experience for many.
 It is a journey that requires planning and the guidance of local Indigenous guides who can lead you into the pristine sanctuaries of grizzly bears and the wealth of the forests and waters that are their home.